 - British Literature I

 - American Literature

 Because we care about the worldviews behind literary movements, we also got permission to include James W. Sire’s descriptions of the basic historical worldviews (from his book, The Universe Next Door).
 So, Poetics describes and explains literature-shaping worldviews like Buddhism and Hinduism, Deism, Naturalism (Atheism), Existentialism, etc.

-Some of our Tapestry alumni have found that Poetics can also be useful in college, because the basic history of literature and the basic tools used to study it don’t change.
-Because of their success, we think that Poetics could probably be used as a resource with most high school literature courses that study Western Canon books.
+Some of our Tapestry alumni have found that Poetics can also be useful in college because the basic history of literature and the essential tools used to study it don’t change.
+Because of their success, we think Poetics could be a resource in most high school literature courses that study Western Canon books.

 NOTE: According to Lampstand Press copyright policy, digital products (or printouts of them) cannot be transferred, loaned, or resold.
 See Terms and Conditions page for more details.